 Discussion

-To summarize, we present DIABLO, a flexible multivariate classification method that integrates multiple datasets in order to identify a subset of features of different data-types that can discriminate multiple groups of samples.
-Using multiple cancer datasets, we demonstrated that DIABLO led to superior biological enrichment and network connectivity compared to existing multi-step classification schemes and integrative methods.
-The multi-omic case studies demonstrated the high flexibility of DIABLO to handle single point or repeated measures study designs using a multilevel approach and the ability to summarize features into pathway-based modules to enhance biological interpretability.
-DIABLO is coded in a user-friendly manner with various intuitive graphical outputs to facilitate other researchers to perform similar integrative multi-omics analyses and identify multi-omic biomarker panels that discriminate multiple phenotypic groups.
+DIABLO is a versatile multivariate method that integrates multiple datasets to identify subsets of highly correlated biomarkers of different data-types.
+It led to superior biological enrichment and network connectivity compared to existing multi-step classification schemes and integrative methods and is highly flexible to handle single point or repeated measures study designs and to summarize features into pathway-based modules to enhance biological interpretability.
+DIABLO’s implementation includes various intuitive graphical outputs to facilitate the interpretation of the integrative analyses.

-Based on the benchmarking experiments conducted in this study unsupervised methods identified strong interconnected multi-omics networks whereas the supervised methods led to sparsely connected networks but were better at discriminating between high and low survival groups.
-This trade-off between correlation and discrimination presents a challenge when identifying biologically relevant biomarkers which also have clinical implications [33].
-Our simulation study indicated that DIABLO is a flexible methodology which can control the level of correlation between omic datasets which directly affects the types of variables that are selected in the resulting models.
-When no correlation was assumed between datasets, the DIABLO model (DIABLO_null) performed comparable to existing multi-step classification schemes, whereas when a correlation structure was assumed, the resulting DIABLO model (DIABLO_full) was the highest ranked with respect to biological enrichment.
-Therefore, unlike other approaches DIABLO is a hybrid between unsupervised multi-omics approaches that seek to identify coherent patterns between multi-omics datasets irrespectively of pre-specified sample groupings and supervised approaches that seek to identify the most discriminatory multi-omics features irrespective of biological relevance.
+Our simulation study showed how DIABLO maximises the correlation between omic datasets to select both discriminative and correlated variables.
+In the four cancer datasets we benchmarked, we observed that unsupervised methods identified strong interconnected multi-omics networks whereas the supervised methods led to sparsely connected networks but with the ability to discriminate phenotypic groups.
+This trade-off between correlation and discrimination modelling presents a challenge when identifying biologically relevant biomarkers which also have clinical implications [33].
+When no correlation was assumed between datasets, the ‘null’ DIABLO model had similar performance to multi-step classification schemes.
+On the contrary when a correlation structure was assumed, the ‘full’ DIABLO model led to superior biological enrichment.
+Therefore, unlike any other approaches DIABLO achieves a compromise between unsupervised multi-omics approaches that seek for coherent patterns between datasets irrespectively of pre-specified sample groupings and supervised approaches that seek for the most discriminatory multi-omics features irrespective of biological relevance.

-Deciphering the underlying biological mechanisms driving a phenotypic characteristic is an analytical and computational challenge.
-The large number of molecules that are profiled across different platforms are of different scale and characterize different molecular levels.
-In this study, we considered classification algorithms for supervised analyses that do not focus a priori on incorporating biological information.
-These methods are performant at selecting highly predictive biomarkers, but are limited to explain biological processes that span various omic domains with tightly correlated information (e.g. epigenomics, transcriptomics, and proteomics).
-In contrast, unsupervised analyses identify coherent patterns between multi-omics datasets irrespectively of pre-specified sample groupings.
-To achieve a trade-off between these two types of approaches we developed DIABLO, an integrative classification method which not only identifies subsets of discriminatory molecules from each omic dataset, but also aims to plausibly model the correlation structure between multi-omics data.
-Unlike any other integrative? approaches, DIABLO extract? the correlation structure between multiple omic layers and a phenotype of interest.

-[this is what we showed in this study]

-and in the six studies we analysed.